coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

 We can use the code editors for writing code in multiple programming languages, let's see how:

-For demonstrating VS Code we are using a simple program that multiplies two given numbers
+For demonstrating VS Code we are using a simple program that asks user input (integers) and prints the product of the given input.

 #### For Python users